 We asked Jeannine Mills, oncology dietitian at the Norris Cotton Cancer Center at Dartmouth Hitchcock Medical Center and member of the Pancreatic Cancer Action Network’s Scientific and Medical Advisory Board (SMAB), about diabetes as it relates to pancreatic cancer.

 “There may be times when appetite is quite low, or you may experience early fullness – both contributing to lower food intake,” said Mills.
-“When this is the case, we are more apt to recommend that you relax your diet such as not limiting or reducing carbohydrates.
+“When this is the case, we are more apt to recommend that you relax your diet such as not limiting or reducing carbohydrates.”

 “If foods that may be higher in refined sugar appeal to you, consider consuming these types of foods with a meal, versus alone, to offset the effects of increasing blood sugars.
 Realize too, there are other factors that can contribute to elevated blood sugars in the setting of pancreatic cancer and diabetes to include impact of the disease, treatment, medications, fatigue and pain.”

 Before modifying or incorporating any new foods into your diet, we strongly recommend that you speak with your doctor or a registered dietitian.
+PanCAN Patient Services Case Managers can help you find a registered dietitian with the expertise you need.